 Low-grade soft tissue sarcomas have little metastatic potential, but they have a propensity to recur locally.
 Accordingly, surgical excision with negative tissue margins of 1 cm to 2 cm or larger in all directions is the treatment of choice for patients with these early-stage sarcomas.[1,2,3] The Mohs surgical technique may be considered as an alternative to wide surgical excision for the very rare, small, well-differentiated primary sarcomas of the skin when cosmetic results are considered to be important, as margins can be assured with minimal normal tissue removal.

 Carefully executed high-dose radiation therapy using a shrinking-field technique may be beneficial for unresectable tumors or for resectable tumors in which a high likelihood of residual disease is thought to be present when margins are judged to be inadequate, and when wider resection would require either an amputation or the removal of a vital organ.
-Because of the low metastatic potential of these tumors, chemotherapy is usually not given.[6,7]
+Because of the low metastatic potential of these tumors, chemotherapy is usually not administered to these patients.[6,7]

 Standard treatment options: